akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 @@snip [passivation least frequently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used type=conf }

 Or enable the least frequently used passivation strategy and set the active entity limit using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

+Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the least frequently used passivation strategy with an idle timeout:

+@@snip [passivation least frequently used with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used-with-idle type=conf }

+Or enable the least frequently used passivation strategy with both an active entity limit and an idle timeout using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.